CalebCress/ScoutingSystem/specsheet.md

 - Fields:
   - `number`: number of the team
   - `name`: name of the team
+  - `eventId`: id of event data was collected at

 #### Add Event
 - Endpoint: `/addteam`